AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

 Running the Code
 ================

-#.  takes an input file that overrides the runtime parameter defaults.
+#.
+Castro takes an input file that overrides the runtime parameter defaults.
    The code is run as:

    ::